 - Again, do your homework and find some popular blogs within your league

-- Try to find contact information of the publisher/ author/ website owner.
-Most likely you will find contact information right on the website, but if not – don’t hesitate and search on Facebook or Twitter
+- Try to find contact information of the website owner.
+You’ll likely find it on the website’s contact page.

 - Write a nice and compelling letter, pitching your topic and why it should be featured on that person’s blog

 - The rest is clear: you submit an article, where you link back to your website and it gets published.
-It’s a win-win, the blogger gets more content, whereas you get some exposure (or brand awareness) and that backlink!
+It’s a win-win, the blogger gets more content, whereas you get some exposure and a juicy link!